michael-rapp/Apriori/README.md

 ## Generating Association Rules

 This library also allows to generate association rules from frequent item sets.
-An association rule consists of a head Y and a body X and is denoted as X -> Y. It specifies, that if certain items take part in a transaction, other items occur as well with a certain probability.
+An association rule consists of a head Y and a body X and is denoted as X -> Y. It specifies, that if the items in the body take part in a transaction, the items in the head occur as well with a certain probability.
+That probability is measured by using the confidence metric.
+It measures the proportion of transactions for which the head is true among those transactions for which the body is true.

 ### Example